 - Team building

 Graduates of these programs may pursue careers as industrial production managers.
-The U.S. Bureau of Labor Statistics (BLS) predicted an employment of these professionals to decrease by 4% from 2014 through 2024, since manufacturing is becoming increasingly automated (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) predicted an employment of these professionals to change little by 1% from 2018 through 2028, since manufacturing is becoming increasingly automated (www.bls.gov).
 Despite this is a slower-than-average growth rate, the BLS expects a number of positions to become available as workers retire.
-The mean annual salary for industrial production managers was $103,720 in May 2015.
+The mean annual salary for industrial production managers was $103,380 in May 2018.

 There are two kinds of continuing education for graduates of these programs.
 The first is a graduate certificate, which is usually earned alongside a master's degree.
 The certificate curriculum is 12-16 credit hours and usually emphasizes a business administration approach in quality management called the Six Sigma approach.
 Alternatively, graduates can enroll in a doctoral degree in the quality management or in business administration with an emphasis on project management.